solana-labs/solana/docs/src/validator/best-practices/operations.md

 > **Note** `solana-watchtower` can monitor for a minimum validator identity balance.
 See [monitoring best practices](./monitoring.md) for details.

-## Regularly Withdraw From Vote Account
+## Withdrawing From The Vote Account

 As a reminder, your withdrawer's keypair should **_NEVER_** be stored on your server.
-It should be stored on a hardware wallet or another secure location that mitigates hacking and theft of funds.
+It should be stored on a hardware wallet, paper wallet, or multisig mitigates the risk of hacking and theft of funds.

 To withdraw your funds from your vote account, you will need to run `solana withdraw-from-vote-account` on a trusted computer.
 For example, on a trusted computer, you could withdraw all of the funds from your vote account (excluding the rent exempt minimum).
 The below example assumes you have a separate keypair to store your funds called `person-keypair.json`